Westville, New Haven: Other features

 Westville Synagogue - Beth Hamedrosh Hagodol - B’nai Israel.

 The neighborhood of Westville butts up against Edgewood Park—one of the largest and most scenic in New Haven.
 It is home to tennis courts, walking trails, a duck pond, dog park, playground area, soccer field, and more.

 At the end of Alden Avenue, intersecting Fountain Street, is home to one of the few lone-standing United States Post Offices in New Haven.

-The corner of W Rock Avenue and Whalley Avenue, which touches the commercial district of Westville, houses a popular City Seed Farmers' Market during the warmer months.
+The corner of West Rock Avenue and Whalley Avenue, which touches the commercial district of Westville, houses a popular City Seed Farmers' Market during the warmer months.